Alexandra-Vogt/system-e/README.md

 ## Implementation:

 ### Word Type:
-The word type is implemented as a struct of two chars and one 32 bit integer
+The word type is implemented as a struct of two chars and one 32 bit integer.
 ```c++
 struct se_word {
   unsigned char type;